-Used very frequently in Mobile Suit Gundam.
+Used very frequently in any Gundam series.
 If a minor character is given his/her own episode, chances are they'll die very, very soon.

 The entirety of Bokurano.
 You can tell a pilot's the next one to go once he/she gets focused on.
 Although it was subverted for a little bit.
 The next chapter after Kana's death is Jun's, so everybody figures he'll die next.
 Then Yoko makes the contract, something she wasn't supposed to be able to do, and the next few chapters after that are her Day in the Limelight - then she gets shot in the head.
 After that the focus goes straight back to Jun.

 Nuriko of Fushigi Yuugi fame.
 The infamous Episode 33 (or manga volume 8).
 And Episode 34, which was mostly spent eulogizing Nuriko.